Points of the compass: 32-wind compass rose

-In summary, the 32-wind compass rose comes from the eight principal winds, eight half-winds and sixteen quarter-winds combined, with each compass point at an 11 1/4° angle from the next.
+In summary, the 32-wind compass rose comes from the eight principal winds, eight half-winds, and sixteen quarter-winds combined, with each compass point at an 11 1/4° angle from the next.

-In the mariner's exercise of boxing the compass, all thirty-two points of the compass are named in clockwise order.

 Half- and quarter-points

 By the middle of the 18th century, the 32-point system had been further extended by using half- and quarter-points to give a total of 128 directions.